|

 exists only as a vitamin."
 Don’t let it happen

 to your family.
-From the book DOCTOR
+Revised and copyright 2019.
+Part of this article is from the book DOCTOR

 YOURSELF, pages 194-197.
-Copyright 2003 and prior years by Andrew W. Saul Andrew Saul is the author of the books FIRE YOUR
+Copyright 2003 and prior years by Andrew W.

 DOCTOR!
 How to be Independently Healthy (reader reviews at http://www.doctoryourself.com/review.html